Recovering Millions For Our Clients

 Why Families Choose Our Philadelphia Wrongful Death Law Firm

-• Contingency fee basis — no legal fees unless we recover compensation
+• Contingency fee, always — no legal fees unless we recover compensation for your family; our Verdict Pledge means if you don’t get paid, we don’t get paid

 Most wrongful death lawyers in Philadelphia operate on a contingency-fee basis.
 You pay nothing unless we win.